TristanFlores7/imageClassification/README.md

 ![accuracyGraph](modelTrainingPerformance/Accuracy.png) ![lossGraph](modelTrainingPerformance/Loss.png)

-I should also note for functionality that this program uses the following compilier and library versions:
+I should also note for functionality that this program uses the following interpreter and library versions:

 Python 3.9